What is Art On The Move?

-Art in Empty Storefronts: Art in the time of Covid-19 - in partnership with MU Extension.
+Art in Storefronts - in partnership with MU Extension

-Art in Empty Storefronts places visual artworks, installations, or exhibits created by students or alumni of the School of Visual Studies in empty storefronts across Missouri.
-This partnership allows students and alumni to exhibit their work, connect to their communities, and help showcase storefronts for rent or sale in their hometowns.
+Art in Storefronts creates walk up exhibitions of visual artworks and installations created by students or alumni of the School of Visual Studies in storefronts across Missouri.
+This partnership allows students and alumni to exhibit their work, connect to their communities, and help revitalize storefronts in their hometowns.

 Formerly Art in Empty Storefronts, this program was designed to reinvigorate commercial corridors that had been hard hit by the economic downturn, research shows placing art in empty storefronts has worked well as a community and economic driver for many places around the country.
 Similar programs have been succesful through Springboard for the Arts and the NEA.

-The program launched in October, 2020 in Lee's Summit, MO with the work of alum, Erin McFarland.
+The program launched in October, 2020 in Lee's Summit, MO.